 - 1. Self-signed Certificates to represent the Root CA itself; - 2.
 Certificates for Subordinate CAs and Cross Certificates; - 3.
-Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and - 4.
-Certificates for OCSP Response verification.
+Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and

 ^{} A Root CA Certificate issued prior to 31 Dec.
 2010 with an RSA key size less than 2048 bits MAY still serve as a trust anchor for Subscriber Certificates issued in accordance with these Requirements.